anayahall/are-ps2/README.md

 Clone the repo from github.com and open in R-studio.
 This can be done via the command line or directly in R-studio with the url from github.com (big green button above).

 ## Basic workflow for version control

 In your local directory, **check for updates** in remote repository using:

 	git fetch

-if changes have been commited by others, then your local repo will be behind.
-Use:
+If changes have been commited by others, then your local repo will be behind.
+Toto **update your local master** use:

 	git pull

-to **update your local master**, before beginning to work on the code.
+before beginning to work on the code.

 When you've finished working for the day and want to commit your changes use: